5ecompendium/bestiary/_creatures/summer-eladrin.md

 ***Longsword*** Melee Weapon Attack: +8 to hit, reach 5 ft., one target.
 Hit: 13 (2d8 + 4) slashing damage plus 4 (1d8) fire damage, or 15 (2d10 + 4) slashing damage plus 4 (1d8) fire damage if used with two hands.

 ***Longbow*** Ranged Weapon Attack: +9 to hit, range 150/600 ft., one target.
 Hit: 14 (2d8 + 5) piercing damage plus 4 (1d8) fire damage.

+### Reactions

+***Parry*** The eladrin adds 3 to its AC against one melee attack that would hit it.
+To do so, the eladrin must see the attacker and be wielding a melee weapon.